fledge-iot/fledge/docs/OMF.rst

 | |omf_plugin_adh_config| |
 +-------------------------+

-Select AVEVA Data Hubfrom the Endpoint options.
+Select AVEVA Data Hub from the Endpoint options.

 - Basic Information
    - **Endpoint:** This is the type of OMF endpoint.
 In this case, choose AVEVA Data Hub.